rust-lang/book/nostarch/chapter03.md

 }
 ```

-The `if` condition evaluates to a value of `3` this time, and Rust will
+The `if` condition evaluates to a value of `3` this time, and Rust throws an
-complain about it:
+error:

 ```bash
    Compiling branches v0.1.0 (file:///projects/branches)